-Information Governance pertains to any program or system designed to get your electronic house for the purposes of mitigating risk and cost, and making wiser business decisions.
+Information Governance pertains to any program or system designed to get your electronic house in order for the purposes of mitigating risk and cost, and making wiser business decisions.
 Our focus in this chapter is to summarize the e-discovery implications of information governance.
 Information governance is not a litigation tactic, but a program that should be in place from the initial creation of ESI through its final disposition.
 While it sounds like a straightforward program, there are many complications that make it difficult to actually make an information governance plan work in the face of litigation.

 It is a fact of modern life in our digital world that companies generally have a poor understanding of the nature, quantity and form of the electronically stored information (ESI) in their possession.
 Information governance is any set of policies, procedures, processes, and controls designed to manage an organization’s data in order to mitigate the risk of future regulatory, legal, and other risks associated with keeping data for long periods of time.
 More recently, information governance guidance has focused on how it can provide business intelligence such that corporate teams can be in a better position to make bottom line-driven decisions.